South Willingham: Public services

 Mains water is supplied by Anglian Water.
 Of the 34 dwellings listed in the 1957 sale document, only two were not connected to mains water at that time.
 Prior to connection, communal and private pumps and wells supplied water.
 The 1887 OS Map shows the sites of communal hand pumps; one on Donington Road opposite Corner Farm, and another on Barkwith Road where the driveway of ‘Wurzel Patch’ is now.
 7 of the 34 dwellings listed in the 1957 sale document are recorded as having their own water hand pumps.
 Wells and pumps in the village extracted water from the underlying Kimmeridge Clay which includes layers of shale and ironstone.
 In some cases this resulted in water that was "ferruginous and smelt offensively".

 The village does not have mains sewerage; each property is connected to its own septic tank.
-Surface water drainage has been installed under some roads in the village and channels surface water from roadside gullys and some field drains into nearby water courses.
+Surface water drainage has been installed under some roads in the village and channels surface water from roadside gullies and some field drains into nearby water courses.

 The village has never been connected to mains Town or Natural Gas.
 However, major National Transmission System gas pipelines pass 1.5 mi to the west of the parish and 3.5 mi south of the parish on their way to Hatton compressor station.

 Electricity is supplied by Western Power Distribution on three-phase poles with aerial connections to dwellings.
 Of the 34 dwellings listed in the 1957 sale document, only two were not connected to the electricity supply at that time.